-Notorious for its whin (gorse to southerners) and heather-lined fairways, Glasgow Gailes is a tough cookie.
+Notorious for its whin (gorse) and heather-lined fairways, Glasgow Gailes is a tough cookie.
 It’s a final qualifying course when the Open is at either Turnberry, or Troon.
 Needless to say, it tests the very best professionals.

 Many of the holes are fraught with danger, with out-of-bounds lurking beyond the railway line and the perimeter of the course.
 Straight and solid driving is required to card a good score.
 Beware of the wind – it can be a serious hazard.